March 2, 2021 //

 The success that you have in ensuring this is done well will ultimately determine how well you do on the sale of your business.

-Just like any endeavour in life, people who do something well make it look easy; this is also the case with interpreting and narrating your business’s real story.
+Just like any endeavor in life, people who do something well make it look easy; this is also the case with interpreting and narrating your business’s real story.
 Good advisors make this look easy, and they also can communicate it to you in a way that you agree with and understand.
 Many of our clients tell us that they fall in love with their business again when we finish “telling them the story” of their business.

 As strange as it sounds, this is where financial analysis, strategy, and insight collide to explode into something exciting and invigorating.
 This is where the highest level of common sense, years of honing investigative skills, and an innate interest in human beings combine at the highest expression of an M&A Advisor’s craft.

 This alchemy must start immediately at the initial phase of selling your business.
 It is a crucial building block upon which so much of the future work depends.

 Value Analysis centers around the “what is in your business” question.